nitrologic/foundry/foundry.md

 Save the current conversation history.

-Creates a snapshot file of the conversation.
+Creates a snapshot file of the conversation in the forge folder.

-The default name is currently .roa-save-HEX32_TIME.json
+Defaults to transmission-HEX32_TIME.json

 ### /load